Areeba-Ali1039/Mid_Exam_Paper/README.md

 Backward Traversal	300 → 102 → 101 → 150

 🧠 Working Methodology

-Start with an empty list.
+Initialize an empty queue for ER patients.

-Add patients depending on their priority level (critical or normal).
+Add patients according to their urgency level (critical or normal).

-Continuously update head, tail, prev, and next pointers with every insertion or deletion.
+Continuously update head, tail, prev, and next pointers after each modification.

-Remove patients from the beginning after treatment.
+Once treated, remove the patient at the front of the queue.

-Maintain a properly linked structure to avoid data loss or corruption.
+Maintain proper linkage to avoid broken connections between nodes.

-The process continues dynamically as new patients arrive in the ER.
+Keep processing dynamically as new patients arrive or are discharged.

 💻 Technologies Used
 Component	Description
-💬 Programming Language	C++
+💬 Language	C++
-🧱 Core Concept	Doubly Linked List
+🧱 Data Structure	Doubly Linked List

 📚 Conclusion
-This project highlights how Doubly Linked Lists can be applied to manage real-life hospital emergency queues.
+This project showcases the practical use of a Doubly Linked List for managing an emergency room queue system.
-It ensures a priority-based, fair, and systematic treatment process while maintaining efficiency in patient flow management.
+It ensures priority-based treatment, supports real-time updates, and maintains an organized and efficient patient flow — making it suitable for real-world hospital management systems.

 👩‍💻 Author
 Name: Areeba